Mutually Unbiased Bases in Composite Dimensions -- A Review: Equivalences and conjectures

 and

-respectively.
-The equality for $k=0$ simply counts the number of ordered pairs of vectors from the set $\mathcal{X}$.
+for $k=1$ and $k=2$, respectively.
+The equality for $k=0$ simply counts the number of ordered pairs of vectors from the set $\mathcal{X}$, and the $k=1$ identity reduces to the normalisation condition.
 Hence, the Welch bounds can be used to reformulate the existence problem of MU bases.

 \begin{equivalence} Suppose that $\mathcal{X}$ is a set of $(d+1)$ orthonormal bases in $\mathbb{C}^{d}$.
 Then $\mathcal{X}$ saturates the Welch bounds in Eq.~\emph{\eqref{eq:Welch-bound}} for $0\leq k\leq2$ if and only if $\mathcal{X}$ is a set of $(d+1)$ MU bases.